AplaProject/apla-docs-en/introduction/api2.rst

 Query

-* *tablename* - table name.
+* *tablename* - table name,
-* *id* - entry ID.
+* *id* - entry ID,
 * *[columns]* - a list of requested columns, separated by commas.
 If not specified, all columns will be returned.
-The id column will be returned in all cases.
+The id column will be returned in all cases,
-* *[vde]* - specify *true*, if you need to recieve the record from the table in VDE.
-In the other case you don't need to specify this parameter.
+* *[vde]* - specify *true*, if you need to recieve the record from the table in VDE, in the other case you don't need to specify this parameter.

 .. code::